Share this article

 Curious dog tail wagging

 A slightly lowered tail with short tail wags or wagging at a slower pace can mean they’ve activated ‘curious dog mode’.
-There’s still an element of excitement there mixed with caution, meaning the wagging can be a bit more reserved than your usual wag-athon.
+There’s still an element of excitement there mixed with caution, meaning the wagging can be a bit more reserved than the usual wag-athon.

 The neutral wag